 Is Jordan Safe?

-Yes, it is safe to travel to Jordan for foreigners of any origin and gender!
+Yes, Jordan is safe!
+The country is safe for travelers of any origin and gender.
 There are millions of tourists coming to Jordan every year, and only a handful annoyances are recorded, most of which are related to scamming/pickpocketing.
 If you respect some general safety rules, you shouldn’t face any safety issues when in Jordan.

 The reason why people often wonder if Jordan is safe to travel is due to its geographical situation.
 Located in the Middle East, there are political tensions in some neighboring countries such as Syria or Iraq.
 However, the situation in said countries doesn’t affect Jordan.
 The royal family of Jordan enjoys high popularity and respect among the population and there isn’t any political unrest in Jordan.
 Unlike some of its neighbor countries, Jordan wasn’t affected by the Arab Spring movement of 2011.